soupss/dotfiles-old/README.md

 ## .bashrc

-New to linux and vim, do give me recommendations
+Still learning linux and vim, do give me recommendations
-:)